 However, where an employer combines paid vacation leave with other forms of paid leave (e.g., sick leave under a policy providing for paid time off (PTO)), such that there are no restrictions or conditions on an employee’s ability to take PTO (e.g., all PTO could potentially be used for vacation), all PTO must be paid out upon termination (NE Rev. Stat.
 Sec.
 48-1229(4)).

 The Nebraska Supreme Court has also ruled that Nebraska’s Wage Payment and Collection Act requires an employer to pay an employee for his or her earned but unused PTO hours, upon separation of employment.
-This is true even if there is a provision in the employee manual that the employer will not pay for accrued PTO if the ...
+This is true even if there is a provision in the employee manual that the ...